-Budget travel funds and include justification for required PMHCA meetings, including the Pediatric Mental Health Care Access Program all-recipient meeting, which will be held every other year in the Washington, DC area, once routine travel is recommended by the CDC.
+Budget travel funds and include justification for required PMHCA meetings, including the Pediatric Mental Health Care Access Program all-recipient meeting, which will be held every other year in the Washington, DC area, once routine travel is recommended by theCDC.
 At least one key program representative from each awarded project must attend.
-Travel for up to 2 personnel from each project can be funded by an award.
-An in-person meeting will be held in Years 1 and 3 of the 4-year period of performance, and virtually in Years 2 and 4.
+An in-person meeting will be held in Years 1 and 3 of the 5-year period of performance, and virtually in Years 2 and 4.